 The most effective method to reduce waste is to not create it, however this is a challenge.
 The reduction of waste, recycling, and responsible disposal protects the natural environment, saves energy and costs, reduces demand on landfills, and reduces pollution from the creation of new materials or improper disposal.
-The efficient use of resources and materials protects the environment and preserves resources and the environment for future generations.
-This is accomplished by incentives, education, and collaboration to increase energy conservation efforts including use of technological solutions and a reduction in consumption, policies and practices for new development and redevelopment that support energy conservation and efficiency, and programs and practices that encourage and support the reduction of waste through recycling, reuse, and composting.
+The efficient use of resources and materials protects the environment for future generations.
+This is accomplished by incentives, education, and collaboration to increase energy conservation efforts including use of technological solutions and a reduction in consumption, policies and practices for new development that support energy conservation and efficiency, and programs and practices that encourage and support the reduction of waste through recycling, reuse, and composting.

 ACTION NEED DESCRIPTION IMPORT.
-EFFORT METRIC 6 . • The public indicated a desire for the future reestablishment of a recycling program.
+EFFORT METRIC 6.3.A , - The public indicated a desire for the future reestablishment of a recycling program.
 Past recycling efforts in the community has not be profitable due to recycling economics and Valdez's remote location.
 Evaluate and research programs that may make recycling more feasible and re-establish if possible.
 The Valdez Native Tribe has expressed an interest in a partnership to bring recycling back to Valdez.
-Medium Staff assigned to monitor.
-6. , The state of the s Identify facilities where utility usage appears to be more intensive than would be expected.
+Medium Simple Staff assigned to monitor.
+6.3.B , Utility costs will continue to increase and are a significant cost.
+Identify facilities where utility usage appears to be more intensive than would be expected.
 Perform building energy audit and cost benefit analysis to understand costs and energy savings strategies.
 Medium Facilities assessed for possible benefit.